 Again, the original scan here is very poor.

 There’s a lesson here.
-If you are looking for maximum accuracy in optical character recognition, make sure scan the document with as much quality as possible.
+If you are looking for maximum accuracy in optical character recognition, make sure to scan the document with as much quality as possible.

 My personal take: FineReader Pro is able to export scanned and OCRed documents to a range of popular formats, including PDF, Microsoft and OpenOffice file types.
 These exports are able to maintain the original layout and formatting of the original document.